HEP-Alliance/VE-HEP-HW-SW/README.md

   good actually.
 Also, there is no limit on the bit depth of the problem, the `depth` parameter controls the *time* depth, i.e. the number of cycles.)

-## Project structure

-The project follows the standard Gradle project architecture:
-`./src/{main,test}/{c,java,scala,verilog,resources}/` directories for sources, `./out` for build artifacts and top-level for configuration.